SciViews/mlearning/README.md

 ## Further explore {mlearning}

-You can get further help about this package this way: Make the {mlearning} package available in your R session:
+You can get further help about this package this way: make the {mlearning} package available in your R session:

 ``` r